raspberrypi/documentation/configuration/config-txt.md

 The format is "property=value" where value is an integer.
 You may specify only one option per line.
 Comments may be added by starting a line with the '#' character.

-Note: In the newer Raspberry Pi models there is # before every line, if you want changes to have an affect then 'uncomment' meaning remove the #.
+Note: In the newer Raspberry Pi models there is # before every line, if you want changes to have an effect then 'uncomment' meaning remove the #.

-Here is an example file
+Here is an example file:
 ```
  # Set stdv mode to PAL (as used in Europe)
  sdtv_mode=2